nilshartmann/jughh-spa-oder-htmx-backend/README.md

 # Recipify: Frontend Demo

-This is a sample application for various frontend technologies.
+This is a sample application for various frontend technologies (React SPA and HTMX).

 ![Screenshot of example application](screenshot.png)